Clarity Intelligence

 Leadership–org gap widening across key dimensions

-Entity-level drift increasing in culture and daily behaviour
+Entity-level drift increasing in culture and daily behavior

 Managers show lower strategic alignment than others